UTAT-UAS/dev_env/README.md

 Setup will vary widely between OS and hardware configurations, it is likely best you consult external sources for your specific configuration.

+For pytorch change which version gets install in `.devcontainer/on-create.sh`

 ### Nvidia

 Windows/WSL2: